NykielJ/MiniCart/README.md

     ```
 2. View the cart by clicking the cart icon in the top right corner
 3. Change the quantity of a product by clicking the `+` or `-` buttons
-4. Remove a product from the cart by clicking the `x` button
+4. if quantity is 0, the Dialog will ask if you want to remove the product from the cart
 5. View the order summary by clicking the `Order Summary` button (this is not yet implemented)

 ## in progress